My newest Karma Pervs fundraiser benefits SWOP, Sex Workers Outreach Project – Bay Area!

 Join Karma Pervs to donate, support sex workers in multiple ways, and enjoy a surreal look at watery solitude.

 Issues signing up?
 Contact Billing Support.
 Please visit , the authorized sales agent.
+Recurring means that your credit card will be automatically renew every month unless you cancel.

 While it’s always a good time to support sex workers, this update is timely as it relates to the upcoming election in California.
 As you may have heard, Prop 35 is on the ballot.
 While its full name, “Californian’s Against Sexual Exploitation” is something I support, in actuality it behaves like many other anti-trafficking campaigns, where the details behind it give many cause for concern.
 Sex workers’ rights advocates are weary of Proposition 35 because it expands the definition of “trafficking” to also include “pimping” and “pandering” (meaning that anyone supported by earnings, such as family members, children, and even roommates can potentially be subject to its increased fees, jail time, and sex offender registration).